lukstei/reddit-hyped-stocks/README.md

 #### Weekly price/hype score

-Shows a chart of the weekly intraday prices of the stock (first chart) and the growth of the hype score (second chart).
+Shows a chart of the weekly intraday prices of the stock (first chart), and the growth of the hype score (second chart).

 #### Post list